Nightwish: 1996–1998: Formation and Angels Fall First

 He soon invited friend and schoolmate Erno "Emppu" Vuorinen to play acoustic guitars, and the classical vocalist Tarja Turunen, who had shared the same music teacher, Plamen Dimov, a few years earlier.
 The three musicians recorded their self-titled acoustic demo in late 1996.
-The name "Nightwish" was derived from their first song together – the demo also included the song "The Forever Moments", and an early version of "Etiäinen".
+The demo included their first song together, "Nightwish" (from which the band derived its name), as well as "The Forever Moments" and an early version of "Etiäinen".

 Tarja Turunen was the band's first lead vocalist from 1996 to 2005.

 In early 1997, Jukka "Julius" Nevalainen joined the band, and acoustic guitar was replaced with electric guitar.
 The addition of heavy metal elements to Nightwish's existing experimental music gave the band a different sound, forming the core of the band's distinct style.

 The band entered the studio in April 1997 to record seven songs for their second demo, titled Angels Fall First.
 In May 1997, the demo made its way to the Finnish record label Spinefarm Records, who wanted to release it as the band's debut album.
 The label offered Nightwish a record deal, and the band returned to the studio to record four more songs to complement the tracks of the demo.
 The full-length Angels Fall First album was released in November 1997 and reached number 31 on the Finnish album charts, with the single "The Carpenter" reaching number 3 on the Finnish singles chart; "The Carpenter" single was released as a split with fellow Spinefarm artists Children of Bodom and Thy Serpent.
 The album is also one of the two releases which features Holopainen's vocals, appearing on four of the album's eleven tracks alongside Turunen's.

 The band made their live debut in their hometown Kitee at the Huvikeskus on 31 December 1997, in front of 400 people.
 The band recalled being both nervous and terrified when performing for the first time.
 Since they were missing a bass player, Samppa Hirvonen joined them as a sessional live member.
 Marianna Pellinen was also a sessional live member as an additional keyboard player and a backing vocalist for Turunen.
 There were plans to make Hirvonen a permanent member, but he joined the army as part of Finnish army conscription just as they began recording Oceanborn, so they asked Sami Vänskä to join instead, since Tuomas knew him from the band Nattvindens Gråt.
 During early 1998, the band performed seven concerts, while Turunen was finishing her schooling, and Nevalainen and Vuorinen were serving their obligatory Finnish military service.
 They played warm-up shows for bands Babylon Whores, Children of Bodom and Tarot.